Arkoniak/BenchmarkExt.jl/README.md

 3
 ```

-As described the [manual](https://juliaci.github.io/BenchmarkTools.jl/dev/manual/), the BenchmarkTools package supports many other features, both for additional output and for more fine-grained control over the benchmarking process.
+As described the [manual](https://juliaci.github.io/BenchmarkExt.jl/dev/manual/), the BenchmarkExt package supports many other features, both for additional output and for more fine-grained control over the benchmarking process.

 ## Why does this package exist?